LuRuz/NLP-BachelorThesis-LuciaRuz/README.md

 ## Graphic-Demo
 Graphic demonstration of the ALBERT, DistilBERT and T5 models by flask.
 The backend has been developed in python and the frontend in HTML and CSS.

+## results
+Evaluation results through rouge-n (1 and 2), rouge-l and BLEU metrics.